PagerTree/apidocs/source/includes/_broadcast.md

 # Broadcast

 A broadcast is mass alert that can be sent to users and teams.
-Please use the [alert](#alert) api as these endpoints are DEPRECATED and only provided as convinience.
+Please use the [alert](#alert) api as these endpoints are **DEPRECATED** and only provided as convinience.
 It's possible they be removed at any time.

-## The Broadcast object

 See the [alert](#alert) object for details.